 Help is still available for derecho survivors

-DES MOINES, Iowa – The FEMA Disaster Recovery Center will close in Davenport on Friday, October 16 at 6 p.m.
-However, help for survivors of the August derecho is just a phone call, a mouse click or a tap away on the FEMA app.
+DES MOINES, Iowa – A FEMA Disaster Recovery Center will close in Linn County on Saturday, Sept.
+26 at 6 p.m.
+However, help for survivors of the August derecho is just a phone call, a mouse click or a tap on the FEMA app away.

 Survivors do not have to visit a DRC to register or submit documents to FEMA.